miucciaknows/WxAssistant-API-Javascript/README.md

 This is my Assistant on my **IBM Cloud** Watson Assistant's instance.

--> I'm using a Plus instance to use an extension with [Watson Assistant](https://cloud.ibm.com/docs/assistant?topic=assistant-index).
-Please note that you need a Plus instance for this.
+--> Note that i'm using a **Plus** plan on my instance.
+For use an extension with [Watson Assistant](https://cloud.ibm.com/docs/assistant?topic=assistant-index), you will need a Plus instance for this.

 ![Watson Assistant](./images/00.png)